Culdcept: Games

-Culdcept
+Culdcept (1997)

 Culdcept's initial release was Japan-only on the Sega Saturn in 1997, and later, an upgraded port, Culdcept Expansion, was released on the PlayStation in 1999.
 This saw a re-release as Culdcept Expansion Plus in 2000.
 It was again ported to the Nintendo DS in 2008 as Culdcept DS.
+An enhanced port known as Culdcept The First is scheduled to be released on Steam by City Connection on July 30th, 2026 in Japan, and in English for the first time on an unannounced date.
+This version will feature a Rewind feature, Quick Save and Load, Bonus Pack (increase the number of reward cards received at the end of a match), Reveal Hands and language switch between Japanese or English.

-Culdcept Second
+Culdcept (2001)/Culdcept II

-Culdcept Second, the sequel to Culdcept, saw a Japan-only release on the Dreamcast in 2001, and an expansion, Culdcept Second Expansion, was released for the PlayStation 2 in 2002.
+Culdcept II, the sequel to Culdcept, saw a Japan-only release on the Dreamcast in 2001, and an upgraded port, Culdcept II: Expansion, was released for the PlayStation 2 in 2002.
 The expansion was marketed in North America as Culdcept, and published by NEC Interchannel on December 4, 2003.

 Culdcept Saga

 Culdcept Saga was released for Xbox 360 in Japan in 2006, and North America in 2008, but never saw a PAL release.
 It is the first entry for a Microsoft console in the franchise.

 Culdcept DS

 Culdcept DS is a port of Culdcept, released on the Nintendo DS in 2008 and published by Sega.